elshan-tahermanesh/sql-inject/README.md

 git push origin feature/your-feature-name
 ```

-Then open a pull request into the `master` branch.
+Then open a pull request into the `main` branch.

 ---